thephpleague/csv/source/reading.md

 ### fetchAll($callable = null)

 `fetchAll` returns a sequential array of all rows.
-It is a equivalent of the `query` method but it returns an array.
-This means that you can for instance, `count` the CSV rows.

 ~~~.language-php
 $data = $reader->fetchAll();